iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Metric Space.md

 Remember that a classification error matrix for multi-class labeling in machine learning is an example of such a discrete metric.
 In a more general sense, the number of edges for the *shortest path* between 2 vertex in a graph can also be a discrete metric.

+> Hamming Distances.
+The number of differences in bits in 2 bits stream with the same length.
+One can view this as an 1-norm applied directly on a vector of binary values.

 ---
 ### **More Examples**